 On why the Joker enjoys inflicting pain, Jared Leto stated in an interview, "I think that the Joker is inflicting upon the world the pain that has been inflicted upon him, so in a sense there's some sort of revenge there, but I think it's all a big game, I think that if there's an opportunity to manipulate or intimidate he finds that really exciting."

-Strangely enough, every single member of the U.S. Military in the film, appears to be a Special Operations Forces member; aside from Colonel Flag.
-Lieutenant Edwards' S.E.A.L.s, and the 160th SOAR helicopter crewmen, even the background "infantry" soldiers wear the insignia of either the 75th Ranger Regiment, or Special Forces.
+Strangely enough, every single member of the U.S. military in the film appears to be a Special Operations Forces member, aside from Colonel Flag.
+Lieutenant Edwards's S.E.A.L.s, the 160th SOAR helicopter crewmen, and even the background "infantry" soldiers wear the insignia of either the 75th Ranger Regiment or Special Forces.

 Producer Richard Suckle described Harley Quinn as a "Fan fave, funny, crazy, scary.
 You can't come up with enough adjectives to describe all the different things you see her do."

 Early on in production, Scott Eastwood and Common were widely believed to be playing Jason Todd and The Tattooed Man respectively.
 Both of these rumors turned out to be false.

 In 2020, David Ayer was asked about an "Ayer Cut" of this film, in the aftermath of the successful 'ReleaseTheSnyderCut' fan campaign that had resulted in Zack Snyder releasing his Zack Snyder's Justice League (2021) (after he had stepped down from directing Justice League (2017) due to his daughter's suicide, and was replaced with Joss Whedon).
 Ayer said that he was stunned to see how much support there was for this version, and told the fans to "keep it positive".
 The studio, however, stated to have no intention of making this 'Ayer Cut'.